Keyword Research

 We call them “seed” keywords because all your other keywords grow out of them.
 Finding the right seed keywords will absolutely make or break your entire keyword research strategy.

-Finding the right seed keywords is about asking and answering three key questions:
+Finding the right seed keywords involves asking and answering three key questions:

 After this, you validate your answers with data to find the absolute best seeds.

-We also show you the exact process and tools we use to extract these seeds, such as Google Search Console (shown below).
+We also show you the exact process and tools we use to extract these seeds, such as Google Search Console.

-This is also the place you want to be as comprehensive as possible, in order to uncover the opportunities your competition probably missed.
+This is also the place to be as comprehensive as possible, uncovering opportunities your competition probably missed.

 Nearly any old keyword tool can give you lists of hundreds or thousands of keywords.
 The secret to success is knowing which keywords to prioritize and pursue.